DimitriBarronmore/luxtre/docs/preprocessing.md

 # Preprocessing
 Before the file is compiled, lines which begin with '#' are run in the preprocessor (ignoring trailing whitespace, shebangs, and multi-line strings/comments).
 The preprocessor executes these lines top-to-bottom as lua code.

-The preprocessor is not yet complete, but in the current state it can be used to determine what is written to the final file as well as define macros.

 ## Constant Variables
 - filename: the full path of the current file, or an empty string if the code came from loading a string.
     - for example:  `print(filename) --> folder.example.lux`

 ## Conditional Lines

-Within an unclosed preprocessor block (`do`, `if`, `while`, `repeat`, or `for`), input lines will only be written to the output dependent on the surrounding preprocessor code.
+Within an unclosed preprocessor block (`do`, `if`, `while`, `repeat`, `for`, or inside function definitions), input lines will only be written to the output dependent on the surrounding preprocessor code.
 For example:
 ```lua
 # if hello then